boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       sufficient reputation, according to some local policy (e.g., user configuration, administrative configuration, or a built-in list of respectable resolvers).

+      This key can be used by IT staff to retrieve other useful information about the resolver and also the procedure to report problems (e.g., invalid filtering).

       This is an optional attribute.